ample/kitchen1883-com/stories/__notes__/global/styles.md

 ## &lt;p>, &lt;section>, &lt;nav>, &lt;header>, &lt;footer>, &lt;div>

-These elements have three optional classes, shown on the Canvas tab: `sm`, `lg`, `xl`.
-You can also use `md` to reset the font size back to default.
+These elements have three optional classes, shown on the Canvas tab: `text-sm`, `text-lg`, `text-xl`.
+You can also use `text-md` to reset the font size back to default.

 ## &lt;a>